What Jobs Can You Get With a Communications Degree?

-Common Duties: Navigating media law; employing data journalism practices; using electronic publishing software, web design tools and multimedia applications
+Common Duties: Navigating media law, employing data journalism practices, utilizing electronic publishing software, web design tools and multimedia applications

 As a visual storyteller, a photojournalist captures, edits and presents images or videos that communicate or enhance experiences.
 Photojournalists can work for organizations or independently and often travel frequently to be at the heart of pressing global issues.